 If we are unable to improve our liquidity position we may not be able to continue as a going concern.
-The consolidated financial statements incorporated by reference in this prospectus do not include any adjustments that might result if we are unable to continue as a going concern and, therefore, be required to realize our assets and discharge our liabilities other than in the normal course of business, which could cause investors to suffer the loss of all or a substantial portion of their investment.
+The accompanying consolidated financial statements do not include any adjustments that might result if we are unable to continue as a going concern and, therefore, be required to realize our assets and discharge our liabilities other than in the normal course of business, which could cause investors to suffer the loss of all or a substantial portion of their investment.

-We have accumulated significant losses and have negative cash flows from operations, and at September 30, 2020, we had a working capital deficit and accumulated deficit of \$47.6 million and \$663.5 million, respectively.
-In addition, we incurred a loss from continuing operations of \$9.7 million for the nine months ended September 30, 2020 and we used cash of \$13.4 million to fund our operations for that period.
-As of the date of this prospectus, our cash position is critically deficient, and payments for our operations are not being made in the ordinary course of business.
-The continued losses and other related factors, including the payment defaults of outstanding debentures and notes payable, as more fully discussed in Notes 7 and 8 to the unaudited consolidated financial statements incorporated by reference in this prospectus, raise substantial doubt about our ability to continue as a going concern for the next 12 months.
+We have accumulated significant losses and have negative cash flows from operations, and at December 31, 2020, we had a working capital deficit and accumulated deficit of \$56.5 million and \$868.5 million, respectively.
+In addition, we incurred a net loss from continuing operations of \$17.6 million for the year ended December 31, 2020 and we used cash of \$16.8 million to fund our operations during 2020.
+Our cash position is critically deficient, and payments for our operations are not being made in the ordinary course of business.
+The continued losses and other related factors, including the payment defaults of outstanding debentures and notes payable, as more fully discussed in Notes 1, 8 and 9 to the consolidated financial statements incorporated by reference in this prospectus, raise substantial doubt about our ability to continue as a going concern for the next 12 months.

-In accordance with ASC 205-20 and having met the criteria for "held for sale", we have reflected amounts relating to AMSG and HTS as disposal groups classified as held for sale and included as part of discontinued operations.
-AMSG and HTS are no longer included in the segment reporting following the reclassification to discontinued operations.
-The discontinued operations of AMSG and HTS are described further in Note 16 to the unaudited consolidated financial statements incorporated by reference in this prospectus.
+In accordance with Accounting Standards Codification ("ASC") 205-20, and having met the criteria for "held for sale", we have reflected amounts relating to AMSG and HTS as disposal groups classified as held for sale and included as part of discontinued operations.
+The discontinued operations of AMSG and HTS are described further in Note 17 to the consolidated financial statements incorporated by reference in this prospectus.